kokejohh/todo-list-nuxt/README.md

 # Todo-list-nuxt

-this project use Nuxt.js for develop database use vercel prisma postgresql
+this project use Nuxt.js for develop <br>
+database use vercel prisma postgresql